What Is Occupational Therapy? Definition, Types & Helpful Tips

 There have been studies confirming that pediatric therapy can be effective.
 Results show that children who undergo therapy2 can improve their school performance and learn skills to cope with physical and emotional challenges.

-Girl in Child Occupational Therapy Session Doing Playful Exercises
+Girl In Child Occupational Therapy Session Doing Playful Exercises

 How Occupational Therapy Can Help Adults